pfnet-research/pfhedge/.github/CONTRIBUTING.md

 3. Create pull request from "release/*" to "main" and write release note on the body of the pull request.
 4. After the release pull request was merged to main branch, pypi release and release page is automatically uploaded.
     - please do not remove release branch by yourself.
 Github action will delete it after the procedures are completed.

+Note: dev branch is no longer used for development.
+Please make pull request directly into main branch.